Freedom of religion in Slovakia: Criticism

 Members of registered Christian churches have argued that stringent registration requirements limit religious freedom by preventing dissent within churches.
 Dissenting members stymied in attempts to reform official theological positions might normally split off to form their own church, but the difficulty in registering a new religion prevents such an action.

 Representatives of the Muslim community have reported that their lack of registration prevented them from formally employing an imam.
 Prisons and detention facilities prevent Muslim spiritual representatives from gaining access to their adherents.
 The lack of official registration has made obtaining the necessary construction permits for prayer rooms and religious sites more difficult, although there was no law prohibiting unregistered groups from obtaining such permits.
 Various members of parliament, including members of both ruling and opposition parties, have made anti-Muslim public comments.

 Jewish community leaders have criticized the National Memory Institute, a state-chartered institution, for reportedly downplaying the role of prominent World War II-era figures in supporting antisemitic policies.
-Representatives of the Jewish community stated that members of the ruling Direction – Social Democracy party, as well as L'SNS, made anti-Semitic comments and promoted anti-Semitic conspiracy theories.
+Representatives of the Jewish community stated that members of the ruling Direction – Social Democracy party, as well as L'SNS, made antisemitic comments and promoted antisemitic conspiracy theories.